Back to California

 Wobbler

-A crime that can be charged as either a misdemeanor or felony, depending on the circumstances and judge's discretion.
+A crime that can be charged as either a misdemeanor or a felony, depending on the circumstances.

 Ignition Interlock Device (IID)

-A device installed in cars to prevent them from starting if the driver has been drinking alcohol.
+A device installed in vehicles to prevent them from starting if alcohol is detected on the driver's breath.

 Limits and Unknowns

-• The bill does not specify how local agencies will be affected by these changes.
+• The bill does not specify how it will be enforced or funded.

 Bill History